 Gesar Sagaread more »

 ghan-po slob-rgyasA form of prayer-flag.
-Also referred to as ghan-po slob-rgyas, da-cha, da-cha, cho-pen, dar-Ich'og, gLan-po stob-rgyas, gyal-tsan dsemo, lung-rta or dar-lch'og.
+Occasionally called ghan-po slob-rgyas, da-cha, da-cha, cho-pen, dar-Ich'og, gLan-po stob-rgyas, gyal-tsan dsemo, lung-rta or dar-lch'og.

 gLan-po stob-rgyasA form of prayer-flag.
-In some references, called gLan-po stob-rgyas, da-cha, da-cha, cho-pen, dar-Ich'og, ghan-po slob-rgyas, gyal-tsan dsemo, lung-rta or dar-lch'og.
+In some accounts, known as gLan-po stob-rgyas, da-cha, da-cha, cho-pen, dar-Ich'og, ghan-po slob-rgyas, gyal-tsan dsemo, lung-rta or dar-lch'og.

 gLing-chosread more »

 gNanEvil spirits which live in rocks, water or trees and bring disease.
-Also known as gNan, gNyan or gNyan.
+Also identified as gNan, gNyan or gNyan.

 gnod-sbyinBlack demons.
 These beings, armed with bows and arrows, were precursors of the human race.
 Next came the bdud.
-In some lore, occasionally called gnod-sbyin.
+Occasionally identified as gnod-sbyin.

 GomboA leader of the demons.
 He is regarded as a manifestation of Shiva.
-Also commonly referred to as Gombo.
+Occasionally referred to as Gombo.

 'gong-po'Early ancestors: miracle-workers.
-Sometimes called 'gong-po', klu-rgyal-po or klu-rgyal-po.
+Occasionally known as 'gong-po', klu-rgyal-po or klu-rgyal-po.

 Gri-gumread more »